-As currently implemented, SSH2 doesn't do this. sshd2 behaves just as sshd1 does, using $N{net}$ for HAUTH and uses $N{auth}$ only as a sanity check.
-If $N{net} \neq N{auth}$ , sshd2 fails the authentication.
+As currently implemented, SSH2 doesn't do this. sshd2 behaves just as sshd1 does, using N{net} for HAUTH and uses N{autb} only as a sanity check.
+If $N{net} \neq N{autb}$, sshd2 fails the authentication.
 This is really backwards and causes hostbased authentication to be much less useful than it could be, since it continues to not work in the scenarios noted earlier.
-The authors have suggested to SCS to instead use $N{auth}$ for HAUTH and implement the $N{net} = N{auth}$ check as a per-host option.
+The authors have suggested to SCS to instead use N{autb} for HAUTH and implement the $N{net} = N{autb}$ check as a per-host option.
 It makes sense as an extra bit of security, in cases where it's known that the client host address should never change.
-This is analogous to public-key authentication, which is independent of the client host address, but which admits additional restrictions based on the source address when appropriate (via the "hosts=" authorized\keys option).
+This is analogous to public-key authentication, which is independent of the client host address, but which admits additional restrictions based on the source address when appropriate (via the "hosts=" authorized_keys option).

-3.5.1.7 Session rekeying
+3.5.1.7.
+Session rekeying